Defining Consent in a Post-GDPR World and Why You Should Use It

 Why choose consent

 For a business to collect and process personal data on an EU consumer, it must be based on either consent, contract, legitimate interest, or legal obligation/public interest.
 We at Rakuten Marketing recommend that publishers and advertisers gain consent for two reasons:

-- It will give advertisers and publishers deeper insights into the user-journey and customer behaviour.
+- It will give advertisers and publishers deeper insights into the user-journey and customer behavior.

 - To prepare for future EU legislation which is likely to mean that legitimate interest will not be a viable option from 2019 onwards.

-As a marketer, it’s important to remember what the purpose of marketing is all about…the consumer.
-Consumers want ads that are relevant to them, whether they realise it completely or not.
+As a marketer, it’s essential to remember what the purpose of marketing is all about…the consumer.
+Consumers want ads that are relevant to them, whether they realize it completely or not.
 According to a Zogby Analytics survey, American consumers assign a value of about $1,200 per year to the assortment of services that advertising gives them.
 This demonstrates that consumers really do value advertising.
-In addition, our Save the Web data has revealed that they prefer it to be personalised to their interests and needs (65% of surveyed global consumers stated so).
+In addition, our Save the Web data has revealed that they prefer it to be personalized to their interests and needs (65% of surveyed global consumers stated so).

 Pre-GDPR, the inconsistent interpretation of “consent” has made it possible for advertisers and publishers to create what is known as an “ambiguous cookie banner.”
 Some examples of the ambiguity behind these cookie banners are:

-- Banners containing font sizes and/or colouring that makes it difficult for consumers to read (grey background, black font)
+- Banners containing font sizes and/or coloring that makes it difficult for consumers to read (grey background, black font).

 All of these factors contribute to an ambiguous form of consent that will be eliminated post-GDPR.
 In giving consumers more control and transparency of their data, the GDPR will redefine what is required to get consent.
 Businesses will now need to gain clear and comprehensive, unambiguous consent from a consumer before processing any data, and this “unambiguous consent” will be defined by Article 4(11) GDPR, which states: